 Decoding process for reference picture set

-This process is invoked once per picture, after decoding of a slice header but prior to the decoding of any coding unit and prior to the decoding process for reference picture list construction for the slice as specified in clause 8.3.4.
+This process is invoked once per picture, after decoding of a slice header but prior to the decoding of any coding unit.
 This process may result in one or more reference pictures in the DPB being marked as "unused for reference" or "used for long-term reference".

 NOTE 1 – The RPS is an absolute description of the reference pictures used in the decoding process of the current and future coded pictures.
 The RPS signalling is explicit in the sense that all reference pictures included in the RPS are listed explicitly.

-The variable currPicLayerId is set equal to nuh_layer_id of the current picture.

-When the current picture is an IRAP picture with NoRaslOutputFlag equal to 1, all reference pictures with nuh_layer_id equal to currPicLayerId currently in the DPB (if any) are marked as "unused for reference".
+When the current picture is an IRAP picture, all reference pictures currently in the DPB (if any) are marked as "unused for reference".

-Short-term reference pictures are identified by their PicOrderCntVal values.
-Long-term reference pictures are identified either by their PicOrderCntVal values or their slice_pic_order_cnt_lsb values.
+Short-term and long-term reference pictures are identified by their PicOrderCntVal values.

 Five lists of picture order count values are constructed to derive the RPS.
 These five lists are PocStCurrBefore, PocStCurrAfter, PocStFoll, PocLtCurr and PocLtFoll, with NumPocStCurrBefore, NumPocStCurrAfter, NumPocStFoll, NumPocLtCurr and NumPocLtFoll number of elements, respectively.
 The five lists and the five variables are derived as follows: